GiacomoValliPhD/openhdemg/docs/quick-start.md

 From the visual inspection of our plots, we can see that the firings pattern of MU number 2 (remember, Python is in base 0!!!) is not really regular.
 We might therefore have doubts about its quality.

 A way to assess the quality of the MUs is to look at the separation between the signal and the noise.
-This is efficiently measured by the silouette (SIL) score.
+This is efficiently measured by accuracy scores.

-This score is automatically calculated while importing the *emgfile* and can be easily accessed as `emgfile["SIL"]`.
+This score is automatically calculated while importing the *emgfile* and can be easily accessed as `emgfile["ACCURACY"]`.
+In our sample file, the accuracy is calculated by the Silhouette (SIL) score (Negro 2016).

 ```Python
 # Import the library with the short name 'emg'